evacaribbean/Blog/README.md

 <br>

-... consists of six classes.  ...
+The solution above consists of six classes.
+Where the main enty point in the picture is unfolded.

+...

 <br>
 <br>